EzioPeter/viplanner/README.md

 Once the cost-map is constructed, the next step is to train the policy.
 The policy is a machine learning model that learns to make decisions based on the depth and semantic measurements.
 An example training script can be found [here](viplanner/train.py) with configs [here](viplanner/config/learning_cfg.py)

 3. Evaluation <br>
 Performance assessment can be performed on simulation and real-world data.
 The policy will be evaluated regarding multiple metrics such as distance to goal, average and maximum cost, path length.
-In order to let the policy be executed on anymal in simulation, please refer to the implementation as part of the [Orbit Framework](https://github.com/leggedrobotics/orbit/tree/dev/pascal/anymal-vip)
+In order to let the policy be executed on anymal in simulation, please refer to the implementation as part of the Orbit Framework [here] (LINK coming soon, updating to new Orbit Version)

 ## Inference